 People with borderline personality disorder (BPD) face a lot of challenges.
-Unhelpful treatment providers shouldn’t be one of them, but I suspect this is the case more often than it should be.
+Unhelpful treatment providers shouldn’t be among those challenges, but I suspect that all too often, they are.

 One of my jobs is at a mental health and addictions transitional program.
 While some of the staff are licensed mental health professionals, most are not.
 For many of the support workers, their only formal training is a one-semester community mental health worker certificate program.
-Some of these support workers do a great job, but their lack of training limits the range of skills and knowledge they have to draw upon.
+Some of these support workers do a great job, but their lack of training limits their skills and knowledge.

-This came to mind recently because of some interactions I had with a client with BPD.
+This came to mind recently because of some interactions I had with a client with borderline personality disorder.
 She had approached me and expressed irritation with certain things.
 It quickly became clear that she was feeling invalidated, and the irritation had nothing to do with me.
-As we talked, I took advantage of every opportunity I could find to provide any sort of validation, and it was clearly effective.
-Yet this is a client I always hear other staff talk about as being difficult, and often when I hear them talk about their approach with her I think wow, no wonder you find her difficult.
+As we talked, I took advantage of every opportunity to provide any sort of validation, and it was clearly effective.
+Yet this is a client I always hear other staff talk about as being difficult, and when I hear them talk about their approach with her, I think wow, no wonder you find her difficult.

 I’ll put it out to my blogging buddies with BPD – have you encountered the rigid limit-setting type of care provider, and what has that been like for you?

 There’s more on mental illness stigma on the Stop Stigma page.